EDCD/EDDI/TROUBLESHOOTING.md

 ![](images/ProfileOptionsOnLoad.jpg)

-If none of these fix your isse then please report it on the issues page.
+If none of these fix your issue then please report it on the issues page.